Virtualization-projects/panamax-ui-wiki/How-To:--Link-Service-Containers.md

 ![Relationship View](http://panamax.ca.tier3.io/panamax_ui_wiki_screens/linking_relationship_view.png)

 From the Application Details page you can click on a specific service to get to the service details:

 ![Service Detail](http://panamax.ca.tier3.io/panamax_ui_wiki_screens/linking_service_details.png)

-In the Service Detail screen you can +Add a Link Service and select an existing service and define an Alias.
+In the Service Detail screen you can **+Add a Linked Service** and select an existing service and define an Alias.

 ![Linking](http://panamax.ca.tier3.io/panamax_ui_wiki_screens/linking_service_links.png)